AbuNSarker/AbuNSarker/README.md

 - [x] I’m currently working on and corrosion project and creating a knowledge exchange app using MySQL, Express, React and Node.
 - [x] I’m currently learning Machine Learning (ML), Deep Learning (DL), and Spring-boot frameworks
 - [x] I’m looking to collaborate on ML, DL or Data Science project(s)
-- [x] 2022 Goals: Contribute more to Open Source projects
+- [x] Goals: Contribute more to Open Source projects
-- [x] Lead Programming Languages and Tools:
+- [x] Lead programming languages and tools:

 <div align="center">